What Are Public And Private Keys? (2023)

 Private Key Explained

-When it comes to Bitcoin, the private key is used to prove unique ownership of your bitcoins.
-It’s what’s used to create the signature which authorises the spending of the funds and as such, should be kept secret at all times.
-While anyone can view bitcoin funds, only those with the unique private key can spend them.
+Private keys are used to prove unique ownership of your bitcoins.
+It’s what’s used to sign the transaction signature which authorizes the spending of the funds and as such, should be kept secret at all times.
+Only those with the unique private key to a UTXO can spend it.

 It’s incredibly important that you never share your private keys with anyone, ever!